 Image: diagram showing the shift of the Earth's axis with respect to the sun as it rotates on its orbit.
 Copyright and source: NOAA / NASA SciJinks via The Old Farmer's Almanac.

-Equinox, the term comes from the Latin aequus (equal) and nox (night), as it means that at Equinox day and night have same duration, 12 hours.
+The term Equinox comes from the Latin “aequus” (“equal”) and “nox“ (“night”), as it means that day and night have same duration, 12 hours.

 The Spring Equinox is also called First point of Aries, the Autumn Equinox is also called the first point of Libra (ω).
 Due to the precession of the equinoxes (see section later) these equinoxes are no longer located in the constellation from which they are named, but they have shifted to another constellation.

 As consequence at Summer Solstice the days are at longest, while nights at shortest.
-The opposite is valid for the austral emisphere.
+The opposite is valid for the austral hemisphere.

 The Sun is at its zenith in June in the places crossed by the Tropic of Cancer, in December in the places crossed by Tropic of Capricorn, while outside of the tropics it reaches the maximum possible height above the horizon to that latitude.

 In Astronomy the Solstice is defined as the day when the Earth is located in one of the two most distant points of the Ecliptic from the celestial equator, or rather when the Sun passes through the northernmost point of its path along the Ecliptic.
 In the same way the Winter Solstice is the moment when the Sun passes through the southernmost point of its path along the Ecliptic.

 At Winter Solstice the low position of the Sun in the sky, together with the low inclination of the rays causes the low temperatures typical of winter.
 In the southern hemisphere at the same time the sun lights and warms to a greater extent, as the days are longer, and its rays are nearly perpendicular to the surface.